braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 iOS Push
 {% endapitags %}

-The total number (and percentage) of push notifications that were directly opened from that push. *Direct Opens* isn't the same as `USERS_MESSAGES_PUSHNOTIFICATION_OPEN_SHARED` in the Snowflake raw table schema.
+The total number (and percentage) of push notifications that were directly opened from that push.

 <span class="calculation-line">Calculation: (Direct Opens) / (Deliveries)</span>